LNU Lightning Complex fires

 The LNU Lightning Complex fires were a large complex of wildfires that burned during the 2020 California wildfire season across much of the Wine Country area of Northern California – Lake, Napa, Sonoma, Solano, and Yolo Counties, from August 17 to October 2, 2020.
 The complex was composed of numerous lightning-sparked fires, most of which were small.
-While they ignited separately from each other, the Hennessey Fire eventually grew to merge with the Gamble, Green, Markley, Spanish, and Morgan Fires, scorching 192,000 acre by itself, for a total burn area of 363,220 acre in the complex.
+While they ignited separately from each other, the Hennessey Fire eventually grew to merge with the Gamble, Green, Markley, Spanish, and Morgan fires, scorching 192,000 acre by itself, for a total burn area of 363,220 acre in the complex.
 The fire, which burned in the hills surrounding several large cities, such as Fairfield, Napa, and Vacaville, destroyed 1,491 structures and damaged a further 232.
 In all, six people were killed and another five injured.
-The LNU Lighting Complex is the sixth-largest wildfire in the recorded history of California.
+The LNU Lightning Complex is the seventh-largest wildfire in California history.

 Name

 The name of the complex fire refers to the name of the local unit of the California Department of Forestry and Fire Protection (Cal Fire), the Sonoma–Lake–Napa Unit (LNU).